DataScience-Skills/PythonAPIs_Challenge/README.md

-## Analysis of Global Weather Patterns
+## Weather Analysis of Vacation Locations
-### Access the app here: [Analysis of Global Weathe Patterns](https://robert-z-lehr.github.io/Analysis-of-Global-Weather-Patterns/)
+### Access the app here: [Weather Analysis of Vacation Locations](https://robert-z-lehr.github.io/Analysis-of-Global-Weather-Patterns/)
 ---
 #### __Note__: Educational Material
 - _This project is intended as reference and educational material; expect extensive code documentation_